cedexis/radar-runner/Apple/README.md

  * Create an instance of the Cedexis class.
  * Call the start method with your zoneId and customerId.
  * Call didReceiveMemoryWarning from your delegate of the same name.
- * Optionally, call the impact method to submit impact data.

 ### Swift